Frequently asked questions

 With patients budgeting for this fixed monthly fee they can promptly and freely seek care and guidance from me without concern for additional costs - this usually translates to better health outcomes.

 What about urgent after-hours issues?

-For urgent issues I am available by phone after-hours, weekends, and holidays.
-If it's a true medical emergency patients should call 911 or go to the nearest emergency department.
+For urgent issues I am available by phone after hours, weekends, and holidays.
+If it's a true medical emergency patients should call 911 or go to the nearest emergency room.

 Do you take vacation?

-Yes, I usually take vacation about 2-3 weeks per year; during which time I have another provider available to see patients for urgent issues when necessary.
+Yes.
+I usually take vacation about 2-3 weeks per year; during which time I have another doctor available to address urgent patient issues when necessary.

 What about immunizations?

 I make thoughtful recommendations on what to get and where to get it, in consideration of benefits and risks, cost, and medical guidelines.
 I do not administer immunizations in my office.
 In most circumstances obtaining immunizations at pharmacies is easy and cost-effective.

 Where do you stand on the use of medications and medical procedures?

 I believe in the natural healing abilities of the body, and believe the greatest influence on our health and well-being is how we take care of ourselves and one another.
 I also believe that medication and modern technology can be lifesavers, and how thankful I am to have those available to us.
 I work hard to keep people off medications and away from procedures when it is possible, safe, and advantageous to their health - when that is not the case, and when it makes sense to do so, I offer these other options for treatment.